janniec/Hierarchical_Text_Classification/README.md

   * FastText
   * SpaCy
   * Regex
-  * Scikit Learn
+  * SkLearn
   * Klepto

 ## Pipeline
-1. Load 20 newsgroup dataset without headers and footers from Scikit Learn.
+1. Load 20 newsgroup dataset without headers and footers from SkLearn.
 2. Clean & tier the labels and targets.
 3. Clean & preprocess the texts.
       * Remove data points with virtually no text & duplicates.